rh-ai-kickstart/.github/profile/README.md

-# Welcome to AI kickstarters :wave:
+# Welcome to AI kickstart :wave:

-**AI kickstarters** are straight-forward AI examples built for deployment on your Red Hat platform.
+**AI kickstarts** are straight-forward AI examples built for deployment on your Red Hat platform.
 Think of them as ready-to-run, turnkey examples showing real use cases and innovations using open source software.
 They're here to jump-start your journey and help you get the most out of Red Hat AI.